Vitamin D Deficiency: Common Symptoms and Solutions

 Vitamin D plays an important role in both innate and adaptive immune responses.
 The active form of Vitamin D plays a key role in maintaining immune homeostasis.

-D3 is an immunomodulator targeting various immune cells, including monocytes, macrophages, dendritic cells, as well as T-lymphocytes and B-lymphocytes.
-Several epidemiological studies have linked inadequate vitamin D levels to a higher susceptibility of immune-mediated disorders including chronic infections and autoimmune diseases (4).
+D3 is an immunomodulator targeting various immune cells, including monocytes, macrophages, and dendritic cells, as well as T-lymphocytes and B-lymphocytes.
+Several epidemiological studies have linked inadequate vitamin D levels to a higher susceptibility to immune-mediated disorders including chronic infections and autoimmune diseases (4).

 causes inflammation, What Causes Inflammation?
 7 Key Contributors